Friends of Western Art

 Melissa del Bosque is an investigative reporter with the Texas Observer and a Lannan reporting fellow with The Investigative Fund at The Nation Institute.
 She has written about the U.S.-Mexico border since 1998 for various media outlets, including the Guardian and Time.
 Her work has also been featured on Democracy Now, PBS, MSNBC, the BBC and NPR.
-She has reported on topics including border militarization, economic inequality, the plight of unaccompanied migrant children in Mexico and asylum seekers in the United States.
+She has reported on topics including border militarization, economic inequality and the plight of unaccompanied migrant children in Mexico and asylum seekers in the United States.

 In 2016, del Bosque won the Hillman Prize for her investigative feature Death on Sevenmile Road about the militarization of the U.S.-Mexico border.
 In 2015 del Bosque’s four-part series with the Guardian on migrant deaths in South Texas won an Emmy and a National Magazine Award.
 Her 2012 investigative feature about massacres in the Juarez Valley, Mexico, was a National Magazine Award finalist and won awards from both the Association of Alternative News Media and the Pan American Health Organization.
 She has also been honored with the Casey Medal for Meritorious Journalism from the Journalism Center on Children and Families at the University of Maryland.